Non-semisimple link and manifold invariants for symplectic fermions: Introduction

 \subsubsection{Invariants of $\tensIdeal$-admissible ribbon graphs}

 Let $\tensIdeal \subset \cat$ be a tensor ideal and $\modTr_X$ a modified trace on $\tensIdeal$.
 A $\cat$-coloured ribbon graph $T$ in $\field[R]^3$ is called $\tensIdeal$-admissible if at least one edge is coloured by an object $X \in \tensIdeal$.
 For such a $T$ one obtains an invariant $\renRTinvariant(T)$ of $T$ by cutting an $\tensIdeal$-labelled edge and taking the modified trace (see \cite{GPT,DGGPR} and \Cref{prop:renormalized_link_invariant}).
 In particular, this prescription is independent of which $\tensIdeal$-labelled edge is chosen in the cutting procedure.
-For any $W$-labelled edge that is a framed knot (i.e.\ does not touch a coupon) and which is not used in the cutting procedure, the invariant depends only on the class of $W$ in the Grothendieck ring of $\cat$ (\Cref{prop:renormalized_link_invariant_factors_through_Gr}).
-From this one can deduce that if $T$ is a framed link (a ribbon graph without coupons), in order to detect any structure of the objects colouring the link other than their composition series, one needs to work with a proper ideal $\tensIdeal \subsetneq \cat$.
+If $T$ is a framed link, the invariant $\renRTinvariant(T)$ depends on objects colouring components not used in the cutting procedure only through their class in the Grothendieck ring of~$\cat$ (\Cref{prop:renormalized_link_invariant_factors_through_Gr}).
+If $\tensIdeal = \cat$, this also holds for the component used in the cutting procedure.
+Thus, in order to detect any structure of the objects colouring the link other than their composition series, one needs to work with a proper ideal $\tensIdeal \subsetneq \cat$.
 This illustrates once more that tensor ideals and modified traces are crucial for non-semisimple invariants.